 Lab exercises are due, in lab, at the beginning of your next class meeting - when you start the next lab.
-Late lab exercises will have their grade reduced 20% for each day received late unless you have a valid excuse that can be documented.
+Late lab exercises will have their grade reduced 10% for each day received late unless you have a valid excuse that can be documented.
 Once labs are collected, any labs handed in are considered late.
 This policy will be strictly enforced.
-Lab exercises must be stapled (no paper clips) with your name printed neatly in the space on the first page and in the lower-right corner of the front of every page.
+Lab exercises must be stapled (no paper clips) with your name printed neatly in the space on the first page.
 If you miss a class session, do not wait until the next meeting to hand in your lab assignment.
-If I am not available to accept your late lab, take it to the office of the Department of Geography, HN1004, and have the department's Administrative Assistant, Ms. Martha Taylee, initial and date your lab.
-This will "stop the clock."
+If I am not available to accept your late lab, send me pictures of all the completed pages of the lab and then submit the hard copy next class